Yasal95/Personal_Assistant/README.md

-#  👩🏻‍💻 How to build AI Assistant!
+#  👩🏻‍💻 How to build an AI Assistant!
 <h/>

 ➡ Building a personal AI assistant allows you to save time by automating repetitive tasks, handling queries, and organizing information efficiently.